Bitboard: Precomputed bitmaps and table lookup

-Some kinds of bitmaps that don't depend on board configurations can be precomputed and retrieved by table lookup rather than collated after a move or state change of the board, such as spaces attacked by a knight or king located on each of 64 spaces of a chessboard that would otherwise require an enumeration.
+Some kinds of bitmaps that don't depend on board configurations can be precomputed and retrieved by table lookup rather than collated after a move or state change of the board, such as the spaces attacked by a knight or king on each of the 64 squares of a chessboard, which would otherwise require an enumeration.

-Chess bitboards
+In chess

 The obvious, and simplest representation of the configuration of pieces on a chessboard, is as a list (array) of pieces in a conveniently searchable order (such as smallest to largest in value) that maps each piece to its location on the board.
 Analogously, collating the spaces attacked by each piece requires a serial enumeration of such spaces for a piece.
 This scheme is called mailbox addressing.
 Separate lists are maintained for white and black pieces, and often for white and black pawns.
 The maps are updated each move, which requires a linear search (or two if a piece was captured) through the piece list.
 The advantage of mailbox is simple code; the disadvantage is linear lookups are slow.
-Faster, but more elaborate data structures that map pieces to locations are called bitboards.
+Bitboards are faster, but more elaborate.